andrewdkim7/portfolio/README.md

 <h1 id="header">Hi there, I&#39;m Andrew!</h1>
 <h2 id="tagline"><em>I like data and policy.</em></h2>
-<p>I&#39;m a recent graduate of Rice University, where I studied social policy analysis and data science.
+<p>I&#39;m a Budget Analyst at the NYC Office of Management and Budget, currently providing financial analysis and workflow modernization for NYC Parks' expense and capital budgets.
+As a graduate of Rice University, I studied social policy analysis and data science.
 Drawing on my experience in quantiative policy research and leading community initiatives, I&#39;m keen to apply my analytical skills to advance democratic, equity-driven policymaking.</p>

 <p><strong>Current Project:</strong> Geospatial and demographic analysis of inequities in NYC historic landmark designation, culminating in public dashboard and toolkit to support community-driven nominations as form of civic representation</p>